In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 1. Click Finish in the wizard to deploy your model changes.

-You have successfully completed the third part of this tutorial by plugging in the validations and enrichers and deploying the changes to your application.
+You have successfully integrated validations and enrichers, and deployed the changes to your application.

-The next part will showcase all your rules in action in your application.
+The next section will showcase all the rules in action within your application.

-In this step of the tutorial, you will try several combinations for creating employees to see your enrichers and validations in action in the user-facing interface.
+In this section of the tutorial, you will try several combinations for creating employee records, in order to view your enrichers and validations in action in the user interface.

 Enrichers in action

-In the first step of this tutorial, you created 3 enrichers to standardize names, enrich phone information, and set the default hire date.
-Let's see them in action:
+Previously, you created three enrichers to standardize names, enrich phone information, and set the default hire date.
+To see them in action:

-1. Select Employees in the Navigation Drawer, open the actions menu, and then select Create.
+1. In the navigation drawer, select Employees, open the Options menu, then select Create.

-1. Scroll down to see that the Hire Date field was automatically set to the current date.
+1. Scroll down to the Hire Date field, which has automatically been set to the current date.

-2. Discard your changes: click again on Employees in the Navigation Drawer, and then click DISCARD ALL on the popup that appears.
+2. Discard your changes: click again on Employees in the navigation drawer, and then click Discard all on the pop-up window that appears.

 Validations in action

-In the first part of this tutorial, you added 2 validations on top of the built-in validations and enabled them in the AuthorEmployee stepper.
-Let's see them in action.
+Previously, you added two custom validations on top of the built-in validations, and enabled them in the AuthorEmployee stepper.
+To see them in action:

-2. Set the First Name to Jack and the Last Name to Bolt, and then click FINISH.
+2. Type Jack in the First Name field and Bolt in the Last Name field, then click Finish.

 1. Fill in the following fields:

-2. Wait until the toaster at the bottom-left corner of the screen indicates "Changes successfully applied", and then select CLICK TO REFRESH:
+2. Wait until the toaster menu at the bottom left corner of the screen indicates "Changes successfully applied," and then select Click to refresh.

-1. Jack Bolt is now available in the list of employees.
+1. Jack Bolt's record is now available in the list of employees.

 Matching in action

-In the first step of this tutorial, you created a match rule to prevent from creating duplicate employees based on their name and subsidiary.
+Previously, you created a match rule to prevent the creation of duplicate employee records based on their name and subsidiary.

-1. Select the second record (existing employee with the same name and subsidiary) by clicking on its avatar, and then click REPLACE.
+1. Select the second record (i.e., the existing employee with the same name and subsidiary) by clicking on its avatar, and then click Replace.

 1. The editing form for the existing record is displayed in replacement of the creation form.

-1. Complete this record with the Phone and Phone Country you entered on the other record, and then click FINISH.
+1. Complete this record's Phone and Phone Country fields with the values you entered on the other record, and then click Finish.

-1. The existing record is now updated with phone information and the creation of a duplicate was avoided.
+1. The existing record has been updated with phone information, and the creation of a duplicate has been avoided.

-You have successfully completed the fourth part of this tutorial by using the employee creation form to see the rules in actions.
+You have successfully used the employee record creation form to see the rules in action.

-In the next part, you will learn how to customize your user interface by designing display cards, forms, and collections.
+In the next unit, Display cards, forms, and collections, you will learn how to customize the user interface by designing display cards, forms, and collections.